 Plant onions 6 inches apart and 1 inch deep with the root end facing down.

 Water onions immediately after planting and continue to water as needed afterward.

 Once onion tops are about 4 inches tall they can be harvested and used as green onions.
 Choose an onion that has at least 3 green tops and cut one of them about 2/3 the way down.
 Taking too many onion tops from one plant may stall onion bulb development.

 When to Harvest Onions

-Harvest your onions as you need them, anytime throughout the summer.
+Harvest onions as you need them anytime throughout the summer.
 If you are not collecting seeds, harvest and use any onion that starts to develop a flower.
-It will stop putting energy into the bulb.
+A growing onion will stop putting energy into the bulb once the flower begins to form.
 These onions will not keep long after developing the flower.

-You will want to harvest your onions a week or two after the tops start to turn yellow and fall down, and before your first fall frost.
+Harvest onions a week or two after the tops start to turn yellow and fall down, and before a first fall frost.
 This year some of my onion tops were still green, but I knew frost was coming.
 Some people believe the onion will grow larger if you bend the tops over yourself around mid August.
 Others say doing so makes no difference.
 I have not done an experiment myself using this method.
 Maybe I will have to try it this summer.
 Also allow the tops of the onions bulbs to emerge from the soil and be exposed in the final weeks.

 Skip watering for 3 days prior to harvesting your onions and try not to do it if you have had rain in the past 3 days.
 The onions will store better if they are harvested when the soil is dry.